denverquentin/salesforce-code/devops-documentation/Salesforce-Git-Branching-Model.md

 ## Git Package Build Flow
 1. At the end of the sprint, we'll check that all features that were merged into the `dev` branch have passed QA testing.
 Any feature that failed testing can be removed, commented out or fixed depending on the urgency of the feature and when the release needs to go live in production.
 2. Once the test team signs off on features in the `dev` branch, it will be merged into the `main` branch.
 3. SFDX scripts will be used to build a new "released" application or package version from the `main` branch.
-We will create a Release record in GitHub based on tags and document links to completed stories and bug fixes.
+We will create a Release record in GitHub by tagging the released `main` branch so we can document links to completed stories and bug fixes.
 4. The test team will verify that the new package installs correctly for new installs and for upgrades (if building a managed package).
 This step can be automated with SFDX scripts.
 5. The `main` branch will be merged into the `dev` branch so it has the latest and greatest for the new sprint.